MyNixOS website logo

 villager

-R build status Codecov test coverage
+DOI R build status Codecov test coverage License: MIT

-villager is a framework for creating and running agent based models in R. It's purpose is to provide an extensible framework where modeling can be done in native R.
+villager is a framework for creating and running agent based models in R. Its purpose is to provide an extensible framework where modeling can be done in native R.

 Features